plhnk/tim.hanaoka.co/README.md

 ```

-See the [getting started video](https://www.youtube.com/watch?v=qU4lFYp3KiQ) for a walkthrough of the installation.
+_See Sanity's [getting started video](https://www.youtube.com/watch?v=qU4lFYp3KiQ) for a walkthrough of the installation._

 ## Enable Gatsby watch mode for drafts